 Notice to Proceed

-Notice to Proceed is given after HRRP approves the contract and performs all administrative assignment procedures.
+Notice to Proceed is given after HRRP approves the Rental Loan Agreement and performs all administrative assignment procedures.
 This is the point at which the applicant and/or tenant is notified to vacate and remove belongings from the property (if necessary), the contractor obtains necessary permits, the contractor provides performance and payment bonds (if applicable), and utilities are terminated (if applicable).

 Notice to Begin Construction

-Notice to begin construction will be issued to the contractor upon proof that bonds have been provided, permits have been obtained, units have been vacated, and any other site preparatory conditions have been met.
+Notice to Start Construction will be issued to the contractor upon proof that bonds have been provided, permits have been obtained, units have been vacated, and any other site preparatory conditions have been met.
 This will constitute the start of the contractual performance period for construction.

 Contractor Requirements